easystreet/flowApp/README.md

 ## How to use

-Simply depoy this sfdx project to a fresh scratch org, then start building your flow(s).
+Simply depoy this sfdx project to a fresh scratch org, assign the permission set to your profile, then start building your flow(s).